-Due to the potential or perceived risks of COVID-19, San Diego State University is recommending that all non-critical research pause, including human subjects research studies involving direct subject contact.
-These studies will be able to maintain telephone contact and remote data collection activities during this pause and may resume when the risk of COVID-19 has abated.
+Due to the risks of COVID-19, the IRB acknowledges the Principal Investigator's request to pause all non-critical research, including human subject research activities involving direct subject contact.

+A pause determination means that the study will remain open and study teams will be able to maintain telephone contact and remote data collection activities.
+Direct subject contact may resume when the PI has been notified that the risks associated with COVID-19 have abated.